 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this stop-and-smell-the-roses château a short drive from Paris and unpacked their posies and shown off their Susanne Kaufmann glow, a full account of their fragrant country escape will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside Domaine de Primard in France’s leafy Eure-et-Loire department…

-Trust one of France’s most elegant and fashion-forward actresses – screen icon Catherine Deneuve – to find a country home so gracious as Domaine de Primard.
-But, luckily for those eager for an effortless jaunt to the château-studded French countryside (the hotel is an easy 90-minute drive from Paris), she recently put the vast estate on the market, with its expansive grounds by the banks of the Eure River, farm, orchards, potager and moated 18th-century Directoire-style manor, with its periwinkle shutters and four storeys of serene rooms.
-Even more fortunate, it was snapped up by the Domaine de Fontenille hotel group – behind such Smith favourites as Les Bords de Mer, Les Hortensias du Lac, Santa Ponsa, Torre Vella and their namesake South of France hideaway.
+Luckily for those eager for an effortless jaunt to the château-studded French countryside (the hotel is an easy 90-minute drive from Paris), the Domaines de Fontenille hotel group have snapped up this vast estate with its expansive grounds by the banks of the Eure River, farm, orchards, potager and moated 18th-century Directoire-style manor, with its periwinkle shutters and four storeys of serene rooms.
 They’ve made some cosmetic changes, eschewing Deneuve’s lived-in look for walls in deep blues and greens or Pierre Bonnard-esque pastels, hung with sophisticated pieces of modern art, refitting a barn into a serious two-storey Susanne Kaufmann spa, and installing three restaurants, each overseen by the noted chef Éric Fréchon.
 While hammam lazing and treatments using local flora, rooms with riverine views and heart-stealing original features, and meals with delightfully curious concoctions (egg with peas, chorizo and nasturtium foam; gingerbread-spiced veal sweetbreads; blue lobster with cherries, almonds and verbena), excite, the hotel’s grounds are what nudges it into the upper echelons of rural retreats.
 Designed by Jacques Wirtz (who was responsible for the Tuileries’ Jardin du Carrousel), following the original Ancien Régime layout, neat topiary divides up a sunk-into-the-lawn pool; a roseraie with more than 250 varieties of rose and a conservatory for afternoon tea; a farm with highland cattle, horses and Ouessant black sheep; apple and pear orchard; peaceful pond; and a potager from which the kitchen gathers most of its ingredients.